Emission of Nambu-Goldstone bosons from the semilocal string network: Introduction

 Cosmic strings can exist even if their stability is not ensured by the topology of the vacuum manifold.
 The semilocal string is one of the representative and simplest examples \cite{Vachaspati:1991dz,Hindmarsh:1991jq,Hindmarsh:1992yy,Preskill:1992bf,Gibbons:1992gt,Achucarro:1998ux,Achucarro:1999it}.
 The semilocal string arises when the $SU(2)_{\rm global} \times U(1)_{\rm gauge}$ symmetry is broken to the residual $U(1)_{\rm global}$ symmetry.
 The topology of the vacuum manifold in this model is $S_3$, which cannot stabilize the string, but it has been shown that the semilocal string is stable when the gauge field is heavier than the scalar radial mode \cite{Hindmarsh:1991jq}.

 Furthermore, unlike the Abelian-Higgs model, this model contains massless degrees of freedom associated with Nambu-Goldstone (NG) bosons after the symmetry breaking.
 Thus, the semilocal string has a channel to decay into those light particles.
-This is similar to the emission of the (QCD) axions from global (axion) strings, which is extensively studied in the literature \cite{Davis:1986xc,Vilenkin:1986ku,Garfinkle:1987yw,Yamaguchi:1998gx,Hagmann:2000ja,Hiramatsu:2010yu,Fleury:2015aca,Kawasaki:2018bzv,Gorghetto:2018myk,Gorghetto:2020qws,Buschmann:2021sdq,Saikawa:2024bta,Kim:2024dtq,Benabou:2024msj}.
+This is similar to the emission of the (QCD) axions from global (axion) strings, which is extensively studied in the literature \cite{Davis:1986xc,Vilenkin:1986ku,Garfinkle:1987yw,Yamaguchi:1998gx,Hagmann:2000ja,Hiramatsu:2010yu,Fleury:2015aca,Kawasaki:2018bzv,Gorghetto:2018myk,Gorghetto:2020qws,Buschmann:2021sdq,Saikawa:2024bta,Kim:2024wku,Kim:2024dtq,Benabou:2024msj}.
 In this scenario, the axion can account for the dark matter as it acquires the mass in the subsequent cosmological evolutions through the non-perturvative effect.
 Since the topological defects emit particles with low momenta, which is typically the Hubble scale at the emission, the produced particles become non-relativistic and thus behave as cold dark matter.
 This non-thermal production allows for the dark matter to be very light in contrast with the thermal production.

 Similarly, the emission of light gauge bosons is also kinematically allowed in the case with the Abelian-Higgs string if the gauge coupling constant is much smaller than the scalar self-coupling constant which corresponds to the type-II string \cite{Long:2019lwl,Kitajima:2022lre,Kitajima:2023vre}.
 In this case, the dark photon can account for the light dark matter.
+In addition, the Abelian-Higgs string network can also produce axions through the axion-gauge coupling \cite{Kitajima:2025jct}.

 The light (massless) particle emission is essential in the context of the gravitational wave emissivity from cosmic strings.
 Notably, if the system allows such light particle emissions, the decay channel to the gravitational wave is significantly suppressed, which drastically changes the resultant gravitational wave spectrum \cite{Chang:2019mza,Chang:2021afa,Gorghetto:2021fsn,Kitajima:2022lre}.
 Thus, it is important to investigate the efficiency of the light (massless) particle emission from the string network quantitatively.